danvega/danvega-dev/newsletter/2022/12/19/happy-holidays.md

 ## Presentations in 2023

 I have spent a lot of time lately identifying what conferences, meetups, or anyone that will have me present next year.
 This involved going through past conferences as well as asking my friends on the bird app for some resources on upcoming conferences.
-I have also spent a lot of time working on abstracts of topics that I am in interested in focusing on next year.
+I have also spent a lot of time working on abstracts of topics that I am interested in focusing on next year.

 I’m happy to announce that some of that hard work has already paid off I have been accepted to speak at Devnexus in Atlanta.
 I will be presenting with my friend Nate Schutta on [Spring Recipes - A collection of common sense solutions](https://devnexus.com/presentations/spring-recipes-a-collection-of-common-sense-solutions).
 We gave this talk to KCDC last year but we are working on a major update so even if you had a chance to see this talk please consider checking it out as it will be different.